nextdoc/sketch/doc/home.md

 - Early alpha: likely to change but we'll strive to avoid breaking changes to the test api
 - Used effectively in multiple projects at Nextdoc and other companies
-- Diagram app is a proof of concept, has some rendering/UX issues on iOS
+- Diagram app is a proof of concept, has some issues but is mostly stable
 - Very few tests
 - Sparse documentation
 - Limited time to work on it until [Nextdoc](https://nextdoc.io/) has more bandwidth